Battle of Old Byland: Edward's invasion

-Holyrood Abbey in Edinburgh, and the border abbeys of Melrose and Dryburgh were destroyed in revenge by the English.
-The invasion had achieved precisely nothing.
+Holyrood Abbey in Edinburgh and the border abbeys of Melrose and Dryburgh were destroyed in revenge by the English.
+The invasion had achieved nothing of any strategic use.
 More seriously, the effect on national morale of the ignominious retreat of a starving army was almost as bad as the defeat at Bannockburn.
-Worse was to follow; for, as always, an English retreat was the signal for yet another Scottish attack.
+Worse was to follow, for, as usual, an English retreat was the signal for yet another Scottish attack.